jrcech/blogger/README.md

 Checkout [DEMO](http://49.12.193.13) application.

+Login with:
+- email: `test@example.com`
+- password: `123456789`

 Part of the rails_template project.
 Desired Rails application state after a new generation process from the template.

 ## How to run this application

+In order to run this application locally, you need to be using an Unix-like operating system.
+If you are using Windows, you can use [WSL](https://learn.microsoft.com/en-us/windows/wsl/) to run this application.

 There are two ways to run this application: